Skip to content

 “Strengthening New Zealand’s oldest yacht club for future generations – a hub for community connection, education, sport & recreation on the Nelson waterfront”

-As a club, we are facing a massive challenge to raise funds to complete a programme of seismic strengthening on our main building.
-By doing so, we hope to ensure the sustainability of the club in our fantastic location on Nelson’s waterfront.
-The video below was shot during the NZIODA South Island Optimist Clinic in December 2023, and gives a good idea of the location.
+As a club, we have been rising to the massive challenge to raise sufficient funds to complete a programme of seismic strengthening on our main building.
+By doing so, we hope to secure the future of this well-loved community facility, that over 5000 people a year engage with.
+We also hope to ensure the sustainability of the Club for future generations, at our fantastic location on Nelson’s waterfront.

 Publicity for our fundraising efforts started with an article in the Nelson Mail / Stuff on the 7th February 2024: https://www.stuff.co.nz/nz-news/350164665/nelson-yacht-club-needs-500k-fix-earthquake-issues